Serena Williams: 2000–2001: Olympic gold, US Open final, and Indian Wells boycott

 In 2000, Williams failed to defend her titles in Paris and Indian Wells, although she did win the Faber Grand Prix in Germany.
 Soon afterwards, she missed the French Open due to injury.
 She recovered and played at the Wimbledon Championships, where she lost to Venus in the semifinals; however, the pair won the doubles title.
 Her defense of the US Open title ended when she lost in the quarterfinals to Davenport.
 Williams and her sister won the gold medal in doubles at the Sydney Olympics that September, and Williams ended the year by winning the Toyota Princess Cup and finishing at No.6.

 Williams began 2001 by losing to Hingis in the quarterfinals of both the Medibank International and the Australian Open.
-She and Venus won the doubles event at the latter tournament, becoming only the fifth doubles team in history to win all four Grand Slam women's doubles titles during their career, completing a "Career Grand Slam".
-Her next event was the Pacific Life Open in Indian Wells, where she defeated Clijsters in the final.
+However, she and Venus won the doubles event at the Australian Open, becoming only the fifth doubles team in history to win all four Grand Slam women's doubles titles during their career, completing a "Career Grand Slam".
+Williams's next event was the Pacific Life Open in Indian Wells, where she defeated Clijsters in the final.
 During the tournament, Richard Williams stated that racist comments were made to him by spectators.
 As a result, both Serena and Venus pledged to boycott the event, even though it was a mandatory stop on the WTA tour; Serena's boycott lasted until 2015.
-Williams then lost to Jennifer Capriati in the quarterfinals of three tournaments: Miami Masters, the French Open and Wimbledon.
-She claimed her second title of the year at the Rogers Cup, defeating Capriati in the final.
+Williams claimed her second title of the year at the Rogers Cup, defeating Jennifer Capriati in the final.
 In September, Williams lost to her sister in the final of the US Open, which was the first Grand Slam tournament final played by two sisters during the Open Era.
-At the 2001 season-ending Tour Championships, Williams won the championship by walkover when Davenport withdrew due to injury.
 Williams finished 2001 at No.6 for the second straight year.

 2002–2003: "Serena Slam"

-Early in 2002, injury saw Williams retire from the semifinal at the Medibank International Sydney and later withdraw from the Australian Open.
+Early in 2002, Williams retired from the semifinal at the Medibank International Sydney due to injury, and later withdrew from the Australian Open.
 After recovering, Williams won her first title of the year in Scottsdale, Arizona, defeating No.2 Capriati, in the final.
 She then won the Miami Masters for the first time after beating No.3 Hingis in the quarterfinals, No.2 Venus in the semifinals, and No.1 Capriati in the final, becoming only the second player in the Open Era to defeat the world's top 3 ranked players at the same event.